Fibonacci calculation at peak performance

 end

 Let me tell you why this is a terrible idea.
-This algorithm is super slow, beacuse it does extra computations which are already computed and does not store any result.
+This algorithm is super slow, because it does extra computations which are already computed and it does not store any result.

-As you can see the complexity of this algorithm grows exponentially $O(2^n)$.
+As you can see from this example, the complexity of this algorithm grows exponentially $O(2^n)$.
+Notice that we are doing multiple times the same computation $F_{n-2}$ or $F_{n-3}$.

 Improving naive solution.

-One improvement we can do to the most obvious solution is to apply Dynamic programming.
-We can optimize the algorithm by doing memoization, so the complexity so be reduced a lot.
+One improvement we can do to the solution is to apply Dynamic programming.
+We can optimize the algorithm by doing memoization, so the complexity can be reduced a lot.

 def fib(n) do